I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nn-wudfddi-iwdfdevice~r1.md

 <p> </p>

 ## -remarks
 <p>Each device object has a parent driver object.
-When a new device arrives in the system, the framework calls the parent driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554896">IDriverEntry::OnDeviceAdd</a> callback function to notify the driver about the arrival.
-The driver can then call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558899">IWDFDriver::CreateDevice</a> method to receive a pointer to the <b>IWDFDevice</b> interface for the new device object. </p>

-<p>Each device object has a parent driver object.
-When a new device arrives in the system, the framework calls the parent driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554896">IDriverEntry::OnDeviceAdd</a> callback function to notify the driver about the arrival.
-The driver can then call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558899">IWDFDriver::CreateDevice</a> method to receive a pointer to the <b>IWDFDevice</b> interface for the new device object. </p>
+When a new device arrives in the system, the framework calls the parent driver's <a href="wdf.idriverentry_ondeviceadd">IDriverEntry::OnDeviceAdd</a> callback function to notify the driver about the arrival.
+The driver can then call the <a href="wdf.iwdfdriver_createdevice">IWDFDriver::CreateDevice</a> method to receive a pointer to the <b>IWDFDevice</b> interface for the new device object. </p>

 ## -requirements
 <table>